 Cement tile flooring introduces structure into a space in a way few materials can.
-Pattern, repetition, and contrast are built directly into the surface, which means the floor is no longer passive—it becomes an active part of the design.
+Pattern, repetition, and contrast are built directly into the surface, which means the floor is no longer passive.
+It becomes an active part of the design.

 Why Cement Tiles Work in Scandinavian Interiors